KripkesBeard/hottest-summer-school/agda/Exercises/README.md

-But because I don't want to upload all of that, I am just copying the finished homework files into this directory, and also changing their file and module names slightly (adding a 0 in front of the name), so that they don't conflict with the source copies.
+But because I don't want to upload all of that, I am just copying the finished homework files into this directory, and also changing their file and module names slightly (adding two 0s in front of the name), so that they don't conflict with the source copies.
 In order to get these to typecheck, you need to also have a local copy of the summer school repo, tell Agda where